-We’ve put together some of our favourite walks - all set within the amazing countryside of the South Western Railway region, and are easily accessible from one of our stations.
+We’ve put together some of our favourite walks - all set within the amazing countryside of the South Western Railway region, and easily accessible from one of our stations.
 They range from lost in the wilderness to the heart of the town – but they all start or finish somewhere inviting and warm, with a bite to eat and a hot drink to revive you.

-1 muddy boot - flat for the most part, creature comforts available all along the route, but still amazing.
+1 muddy boot - flat for the most part, with refreshments and comforts available all along the route

-2 muddy boots - the odd stile to climb, the occasional hill.
+2 muddy boots - the odd stile to climb or the occasional hill

 The River Walk